MuhammadAli1132001/TracerSystem/README.md

 Mapbox offers mapping tools, while LoRaWAN facilitates long-range IoT communication.
 They can be used together for real-time tracking and visualization.

 ## Methodologies
-Utilize ESP-IDF platform-io in VSCODE for development.
-Security configurations include WPA3, PMF for Wi-Fi.
+Utilize Arduino framework in platform-io for development.
+In future Security configurations include WPA3, PMF for Wi-Fi.

 ## Monitoring Unit
 Installed in remote areas for real-time monitoring and vehicle control, Wi-Fi configured for data transfer to web/mobile apps.